Update: this Alside Sheffield window review has been updated in 2022.

 Disclaimer: We recently started offering Alside windows (almost) nationwide for you to install yourself or with professional installation by the manufacturer.
 We do it all with no in-home salespeople.
 Details here.

 Here we’ll be taking a look at the Alside Sheffield windows.
-The Sheffield windows sit near the top of the Alside window line.
+The Sheffield windows used to sit near the top of the Alside window line.
 Very similar products are sold under various brand names including Alside Ultramaxx and Comfort World 6000 series.
 This doesn’t necessarily mean it’s a better window than the Alside Excalibur or the Alside Mezzo (their other common offerings), but it does mean it will likely cost more.

 Another point of differentiation is the fact that the Sheffield window has a few extra pieces of weather stripping.
 This sounds good and the salesperson might tell a great story, but if you compare the air infiltration ratings you’ll see the Mezzo is typically better.
 This tells you the extra weather stripping on the Alside Sheffield isn’t doing you much good.
+It provides the salesperson a nice story to tell, but it doesn’t do much else.

 The biggest drawback in my mind is that the Alside Sheffield window uses a much thicker frame which reduces the glass area considerably.
 If you’re looking at samples in person take a look at the thick frame, especially the sill, and decide if that’s what you want in your home.